open-telemetry/semantic-conventions/specification/trace/semantic_conventions/http.md

 **[2]:** HTTP request method SHOULD be one of the methods defined in [RFC9110](https://www.rfc-editor.org/rfc/rfc9110.html#name-methods) or the PATCH method defined in [RFC5789](https://www.rfc-editor.org/rfc/rfc5789.html).
-Instrumentation MAY additionally support the closed set of custom HTTP methods defined in [HTTP method registry](https://www.iana.org/assignments/http-methods/http-methods.xhtml) or a private registry.
+Instrumentation SHOULD provide a configuration option to specify additional HTTP methods to be preserved.
 If the HTTP request method is not known to the instrumentation, it MUST set the `http.request.method` attribute to `other` and SHOULD populate the exact method passed by client on `http.request.original_method` attribute.